philips-labs/terraform-provider-unleash/docs/resources/feature_v2.md

 - `constraint` (Block List) Strategy constraint (see [below for nested schema](#nestedblock--environment--strategy--constraint))
 - `parameters` (Map of String) Strategy parameters.
 All the values need to informed as strings.
+- `variant` (Block List) Feature strategy variant.
+The api returns them sorted by name, so if you see drifts, sort them by name when declaring them in the configuration as well. (see [below for nested schema](#nestedblock--environment--strategy--variant))

 Read-Only: